DennisLarsson/PCA_plotting/README.md

 CP9692     000000 130130 120120 130130 130130 130130
 CP9693     110110 130130 120120 130130 130130 130130

-be patient, it is very difficult for the computer to work in the gtx file with so much information so it will be very slow.
+Be patient, it is very difficult for the computer to work in the gtx file with so much information so it will be very slow.